-Most recently, the Riverside, Calif., native spent the past two years in Norman, guiding OU to Super Regional appearances both seasons.
+The Riverside, Calif., native spent the two years prior to coming to Knoxville in Norman, guiding OU to Super Regional appearances both seasons.
 One of the top recruiters in college baseball, Thomas put together a stellar class in his final year at Oklahoma with 10 of his signees being drafted in the 2013 MLB Draft.
 In addition, he also played a key role in the recruitment of All-American pitcher Jonathan Gray who signed with OU in 2012 before going on to be the No. 3 overall pick in the draft, as well as the 2013 College Baseball Hall of Fame Pitcher of the Year.

 Thomas first recruited Gray in his final season at Eastern Oklahoma State College where he served as the head coach from 2005-11.
 That same year, he also signed three other recruits who were drafted, including Dylan Bundy, the top high school player in the nation and number four overall selection by the Baltimore Orioles.

 During his coaching tenure, Thomas has coached or worked with over 20 players who are currently listed on Major League Baseball rosters.

 In seven seasons at the Eastern helm, where he also served as the athletic director the last four years, Thomas posted a 237-159-1 (.598) overall record while guiding his offense to a .314 batting average in that span while also averaging 53 home runs and 134 stolen bases per season.
 From 2007-2009, the Mountaineers' hitters hit over .330 in each of the three seasons and the 2008 squad set the program record for wins with 41.